charliejllewellyn/aws-kms-workshop/Section-2-Encryption-with-AWS-KMS.md

 ----

 # S3 Serverside Encryption
+In this seciton we will:
+- tighten our administrative key policy
+- use a second IAM user with full S3 permission via IAm to upload data
+- Enforce default bucket encryption
+- demonstrate what access the second user now has
+- Add KMS policy access to allow the user to encrypt and encrypt data in S3

 You have completed the second section of the workshop.
 In the next section we will work with a real-life Web App and will try to implement best practices.
 You can now [navigate to the next section of the Workshop](https://github.com/charliejllewellyn/aws-kms-workshop/blob/master/Section-3-Working-with-Web-App.md)